NeonTowel/cloud-vm-autoshutdown/README.md

 ## Note

 Ensure that the script has the necessary permissions to execute system commands and initiate a shutdown.
-It's recommended to run these scripts with appropriate privileges on your GCE VMs.
+It's recommended to run these scripts with appropriate privileges VMs.